 - Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for getting rid of it.
 Talk with a doctor or pharmacist if you have any questions.

-- This drug is taken on an as needed basis.
-Do not take more often than told by the doctor.
+- This drug is given on an as needed basis.
+Do not give to your child more often than told by the doctor.

 - Store at room temperature.
 Do not refrigerate or freeze.

 - Most of the time, this drug will be given in a hospital or doctor’s office.
 If stored at home, follow how to store as you were told by the doctor.